sandip-dev07/arcmark/README.md

 The main challenge was that bookmark data is normalized across three tables.
 A single user action can produce multiple database events, and trying to manually patch local state from each individual event becomes fragile quickly.

 The fix was to stop treating Realtime events as full data updates.
-Instead, I used them as refresh triggers, added a short debounce, and refetched the authoritative dataset before rebuilding the bookmark-to-tags mapping.
-That reduced edge cases and kept the client state consistent.
+Instead, I used them as refresh triggers, added a short debounce.

 ### Keeping same-browser tabs feeling instant